Rikvin Pte Ltd

 Singapore – A Dynamic Financial Hub

-2. Tax has been paid or is payable on the same income in the foreign country; and
+2. Tax must be paid or is payable on the same income in the foreign jurisdiction

-3. Income is subject to taxation in Singapore
+3. Income must be subject to tax in Singapore

-foreign tax credit Having taken to account the fact that MNCs have spread out their operations across the globe, the FTC pooling system is one that simplifies tax further for companies and their associated subsidiaries.
+Having taken into account the fact that MNCs have spread out their operations across the globe, the FTC pooling system is one that simplifies tax further for companies and their associated subsidiaries.

 With the FTC pooling system, companies that fulfil all of the following conditions will be able to claim tax credits: